ClickHouse/ClickHouse/benchmark/README.md

 We allow but do not recommend creating scoreboards from this benchmark or tell that one system is better (faster, cheaper, etc) than another.

+There is a web page to navigate across benchmark results and present a summary report.
+It allows to filter out some systems, setups, or queries.
+E.g. if you found some subset of the 43 queries irrelevant, you can simply exclude them from the calculation and share the report without these queries.

+You can select the summary metric from one of the following: "Cold Run", "Hot Run", "Load Time", and "Data Size".
+If you select the "Load Time" or "Data Size", the entries will be simply ordered from best to worst, and additionally, the ratio to the best non-zero result will be shown (how times one system is worse than the best system in this metric).
+Load time can be zero for stateless query engines like `clickhouse-local` or `Amazon Athena`.

+If you select "Cold Run" or "Hot Run", the aggregation across the queries is performed in the following way:

+1. For Cold Run, the first run for every query is selected.
+For Hot Run, the minimum from 2nd and 3rd run time is selected, if both runs are successful, or null if some were unsuccessful.

+By default, the "Hot Run" metric is selected, because it's not always possible to obtain a cold runtime for managed services, while for on-premise a quite slow EBS volume is used by default which makes the comparison slightly less interesting.

+2. For every query, find a system that demonstrated the best (fastest) query time and take it as a baseline.

+This gives us a point of comparison.
+Alternatively, we can take a benchmark entry like "ClickHouse on c6a.metal" as a baseline and divide all queries time by the times from a baseline.
+But it would be quite arbitrary and asymmetric.
+Instead, we take the best result for every query separately.

+3. For every query, if the result is present, calculate the ratio to the baseline, but add constant 10ms to the nominator and denominator, so the formula will be: `(10ms + query_time) / (10ms + baseline_query_time)`.
+This formula gives a value >= 1, which is equal to 1 for the best benchmark entry on this query.

+We are interested in relative query run times, not absolute.
+The benchmark has a broad set of queries, and there can be queries that typically run in 100ms (e.g. for interactive dashboards) and some queries that typically run in a minute (e.g. complex ad-hoc queries).
+And we want to treat these queries equally important in the benchmark, that's why we need relative values.

+The constant shift is needed to make the formula well-defined when query time approaches zero.
+E.g. some systems can get query results in 0 ms using table metadata lookup, and another in 10 ms by range scan.
+But this should not be treated as the infinite advantage of one system over the other.
+With the constant shift, we will treat it as only two times an advantage.

+4. For every query, if the result is not present, substitute it with a "penalty" calculated as follows: take the maximum query runtime for this benchmark entry across other queries that have a result, but if it is less than 300 seconds, put it 300 seconds.
+Then multiply the value by 2.
+Then calculate the ratio as explained above.

+For example, one system is immature and crashed while trying to run a query.
+Or does not run a query due to limitations.
+If this system shows run times like 1..1000 sec. on other queries, we will substitute 2000 sec. instead of this missing result.

+5. Take the geometric mean of the ratios across the queries.
+It will be the summary rating.

+Why geometric mean?
+The ratios can only be naturally averaged in this way.
+Imagine there are two queries and two systems.
+The first system ran the first query in 1s and the second query in 20s.
+The second system ran the first query in 2s and the second query in 10s.
+So, the first system is two times faster on the first query and two times slower on the second query and vice-versa.
+The final score should be identical for these systems.

 ## History and Motivation

 The benchmark has been created in October 2013 for evaluating various DBMS to use for a web analytics system.
 It has been made by taking a 1/50th of one week of production pageviews (a.k.a. "hits") data and taking the first one billion, one hundred million, and ten million records from it.
 It has been run on a 3-node cluster of Xeon E2650v2 with 128 GiB RAM, 8x6TB HDD in md-RAID-6, and 10 Gbit network in a private datacenter in Finland.